Disney’s Swan and Dolphin Resort Review

 Related: Disney Resorts Within Walking Distance of the Theme Parks

-Additionally, Disney’s Friendship Boat services the Swan and Dolphin Resorts.
-You can always catch a boat if you don’t want to walk.
+Disney’s FriendShip’s service the Swan and Dolphin Resorts.
+If you prefer not to walk, you can take a boat.
 The Friendship Boats travel back and forth in this order to the following locations:

 - Epcot